Suburb overview

 Limited buy-and-hold upside: a small population of 2,540 means liquidity is thin and capital growth tends to lag the wider South Australia market over full cycles.

-Moderate rental coverage: rent of $200/week covers 68% of a $1,280/month mortgage, leaving a $413/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $200/week covered 68% of a $1,280/month mortgage, a $413/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 With 74% houses in a 2,540-person market, renovation margins depend on individual street and aspect rather than any suburb-wide story — do comparable-sales analysis before committing capital.